How do you become the relationship prize?

 At the end of the day, you’re never in the best position when you get compared to others.

 And of course, it’s not a great dynamic for the relationship either.

 Consequences of “Contest Power Plays”

-Contest power moves are so obvious that even clueless me of more than a decade ago could see it from a mile away.
+Contest power plays are so obvious that even clueless me of more than a decade ago could see it from a mile away.

 It bothered me and it only ended up taking points away from her.